-I was born and raised in Tondo, Manila and yes, I admit I’ve been to Intramuros countless times.
-To be honest, I never got the chance to fully explore Intramuros back then.
-I recently revisited this place when I attended a Sunday mass with my family at the Manila Cathedral.
-After the mass, we strolled along the walled streets of Intramuros and visited some museums.
+Being a Manileña allows me to visit Intramuros countless times.
+I recently revisited this place when I attended a Sunday Catholic mass with my family at the Manila Cathedral.
+After hearing mass, we strolled along the cobbled stone pathways of Intramuros and visited some museums.

 Although most places in Manila have been modernized (high rise buildings and large shopping centers sprouted all over the city), one thing I am sure of is that Intramuros remained its timeless charm.